-Welcome to my LSA Homepage.
-I am jointly appointed in the Department of History and in the Frankel Center for Judaic Studies at the University of Michigan, where I’ve been teaching since 2007.
-I have degrees in Law, Religion, and Jewish Studies from the London School of Economics (1995), Boston University (2002), and Harvard University (2007).
-My training has been enriched by the study of philosophy and Jewish texts in Jerusalem at Hebrew University and other (non-academic) institutions, and Fine Art at the Bezalel Academy (1991–92, 1995–98 n.d.).
+Rachel Rafael Neis is jointly appointed in the Department of History and in the Frankel Center for Judaic Studies at the University of Michigan, where they’ve been teaching since 2007.
+They have degrees in Law, Religion, and Jewish Studies from the London School of Economics (1995), Boston University (2002), and Harvard University (2007).
+Their training has been enriched by the study of philosophy and Jewish texts in Jerusalem at Hebrew University and other (non-academic) institutions, and Fine Art at the Bezalel Academy (1991–92, 1995–98 n.d.).

-My research and teaching are primarily in the fields of Ancient Jewish Studies, Religion, Visual and Material Culture, and Comparative Law and Legal Theory.
-I am interested in the formation and variations of Jewish cultures in the broader religious, social, and political contexts of late antiquity (1st–7th centuries CE approx) across the Mediterranean and Near East.
+Neis’s research and teaching are primarily in the fields of Ancient Jewish Studies, Religion, Visual and Material Culture, and Comparative Law and Legal Theory.
+They are interested in the formation and variations of Jewish cultures in the broader religious, social, and political contexts of late antiquity (1st–7th centuries CE approx) across the Mediterranean and Near East.
 Questions related to the body and the senses, materiality and ritual space, the formations of religious identity and practice, and the boundaries between humans and other entities (animals, objects, images) drive my work.
-In my writing thus far, these interests have led me to questions about the history of the senses, particularly the sense of sight, and the relationships between the body and religious ritual, law, and narrative.
-I have written about visuality, prayer, pilgrimage, icon–veneration and ‘mystical texts,’ and toilet habits.
-My course offerings range from comparative ancient law and legal theory, to history of Jewish art and visual culture, to ancient Jewish history and Rabbinic literature.
+In their writing, these interests have led them to questions about the history of the senses, particularly the sense of sight, and the relationships between the body and religious ritual, law, and narrative.
+They have written about visuality, prayer, pilgrimage, icon–veneration and ‘mystical texts,’ and toilet habits.
+Their course offerings range from comparative ancient law and legal theory, to the history of Jewish art and visual culture, and from ancient Jewish history and Rabbinic literature to Jewish sexualities.